ambar-ashish/interview-prep/data-structures/leetcode/Pattern.md

 Add Binary - in progress
 Add Strings - in progress
-Multiply Strings
+Multiply Strings - in progress
-Fraction to Recurring Decimal
-Convert a Number to Hexadecimal
+Fraction to Recurring Decimal - need to understand Convert a Number to Hexadecimal - need to understand as its a bit operation
-Valid Number
+Valid Number - need to understand

 **String**

 Verifying an Alien Dictionary - done
 Find All Anagrams in a String
-Group Anagrams
+Group Anagrams - done
 Valid Anagram

 **Two pointers/Sliding window**